open-rpc/spec/README.md

 Source Location | example expression  | notes
 ---|:---|:---|
-Request parameter      | `$params.id`        | Request parameters MUST be declared in the `params` section of the parent method or they cannot be evaluated.
+Parameters      | `$params.id`        | Parameters MUST be declared in the `params` section of the parent method or they cannot be evaluated.
-Deep Request parameter | `$params.user.uuid`   | In methods which accept nested object payloads, `.` may be used to denote traversal of an object.
+Deep Parameters | `$params.user.uuid`   | In methods which accept nested object payloads, `.` may be used to denote traversal of an object.
-Response value         | `$result.uuid`       |  In methods which return payloads, references may be made to portions of the response body or the entire body.
+Result         | `$result.uuid`       |  In methods which return payloads, references may be made to portions of result or the entire result.

 Runtime expressions preserve the type of the referenced value.
 Expressions can be embedded into string values by surrounding the expression with `{}` curly braces.